Majero-Ice/react-chess/README.md

 # React - chess

 For the client side was used React and TypeScript and NestJS for the server side.
-MongoDB was tacken as data base.
+MongoDB was tacken as a database.
 The link to Online chess:
 https://react-chess-beta.vercel.app/